PeakIndicators/Getting-Started-On-Azure-ML/Documents/Detect-mitigate-unfairness-in-models.md

 Let's say we find that the model predicts that 36% of applicants aged 25 or younger will repay a loan, but it predicts successful repayments for 54% of applicants aged over 25.
 There's a disparity in predictions of 18%.

 At first glance, this comparison seems to confirm that there's bias in the model that discriminates against younger applicants.
-However, when you consider the population as a whole, it may be that younger people generally earn less than people more established in their careers, have lower levels of savings and assets, and have a higher rate of defaulting on loans.
+However, when you consider the population as a whole, it may be that younger people generally earn less than people more established in their careers, have lower levels of savings and assets and have a higher rate of defaulting on loans.

 The important point to consider here is that just because we want to ensure fairness regarding age, it doesn't necessarily follow that age is **not** a factor in loan repayment probability.
 It's possible that in general, younger people are less likely to repay a loan than older people.
 To get the full picture, we need to look a little deeper into the predictive performance of the model for each subset of the population.

 ### Measuring disparity in prediction performance
 When you train a machine learning model using a supervised technique, like regression or classification, you use metrics achieved against hold-out validation data to evaluate the overall predictive performance of the model.
-For example, you might evaluate a classification model based on *accuracy, precision,* or *recall*.
+For example, you might evaluate a classification model based on *accuracy, precision* or *recall*.

-To evaluate the fairness of a model, you can apply the same predictive performance metric to subsets of the data, based on the sensitive features on which your population is grouped, and measure the disparity in those metrics across the subgroups.
+To evaluate the fairness of a model, you can apply the same predictive performance metric to subsets of the data, based on the sensitive features on which your population is grouped and measure the disparity in those metrics across the subgroups.

 For example, suppose the loan approval model exhibits an overall recall metric of *0.67* - in other words, it correctly identifies 67% of cases where the applicant repaid the loan.
 The question is whether or not the model provides a similar rate of correct predictions for different age groups.